 • Through a process called OutExchange, pay your bills or make pre-arranged payments to merchants.

-It is a complete monetary system that provides the potential for anyone entering the system to take payments from people across the world, and even construct entire businesses within the system.
+It was a complete monetary system that provides the potential for anyone entering the system to take payments from people across the world, and even construct entire businesses within the system.

 e-gold